 This will ensure that you get used to how the singlet feels under heavier weights.
 And this would also be your last chance to determine whether the singlet fits you well.

-Generally, you should wash your singlet after the meet ends with a cold, gentle cycle.
-You shouldn’t subject the fabric to any heat or chemical sources — no ironing, no dryer, no dry cleaning, no bleach, and no fabric softener.
+Generally, you should wash your singlet in a cold, gentle cycle after the meet ends.
+Avoid very warm water or boiling water, as this will damage the material.
+You shouldn’t subject the fabric to any heat or chemical sources — no ironing, dryer, dry cleaning, bleach, or fabric softener.

 Frequently Asked Questions

 You must wear a t-shirt that covers your shoulders but not your elbows.
-You’re free to choose between polyester, cotton, or even both.
-Zippers, pockets, and buttons aren’t allowed, though.
-Some lifters may tell you that you take off the shirt before deadlifts, but that was actually changed in 2019.
-Now you must wear a t-shirt under the singlet in squats, bench presses, and deadlifts.
+You can choose polyester, cotton, or even both.
+Zippers, pockets, and buttons aren’t allowed.
+Some lifters may tell you that you take off the shirt before deadlifts, but that changed in 2019.
+Now you must wear a t-shirt under the singlet for all lifts.

 Why Do Powerlifters Wear Singlets?

-Simply because it’s required by almost all powerlifting federations.
-In fact, a lot of lifters don’t like how “revealing” singlets can be, but it’s actually crucial for judges to see your bare legs and arms to evaluate you fair and square.
+Powerlifters wear singlets simply because almost all powerlifting federations require it.
+In fact, a lot of lifters don’t like how “revealing” singlets can be, but it’s crucial for judges to see your bare legs and arms to evaluate you fair and square.

 Can You Wear a Wrestling Singlet for Powerlifting?